Elements & Layout

 .aspect_ratio(16.0 / 9.0)

-The engine fills in whichever dimension is unset.
-If both height and width are explicitly sized, aspect ratio has no effect.
+With aspect_ratio(), the engine fills in whichever dimension is unset.
+If both height and width are explicitly sized, aspect ratio will use contain behavior. contain() and cover() work like in CSS.

 🔗Passing Ui into functions